 Book a croc spotting cruise on the Daintree River, where you’ll glide on calm water deep into dense rainforest, and look for estuarine crocodiles basking on muddy banks or see their tails slicing sinuously through the water’s surface.
 You’ll also see snakes, frogs, crabs, fish and of course many birds.

 If you’re a keen birdwatcher, you can book into specialist birding tours, safaris and cruises throughout the Daintree area to get your fill of new ‘ticks’.
 And, of course, the big ‘tick’ for many—the cassowary—can be spotted in the Daintree rainforest.
 You have to be lucky though—these endangered large flightless birds blend into their forest backdrops and can be hard to see.
-Remember to be cass-o-wary!
+Remember to be cass-o-wary and drive carefully as Cassowaries frequently cross the road between the ferry and Cape Tribulation though-out the day!

 9. Stay overnight